Guilospanck/nes-emulator-rust/docs/journey/part1.md

 ### Choosing the system to emulate
 An emulator is unique to a console/computer/system.
 Therefore, if you know how to emulate, for instance, a Playstation console, that does not mean that you know how to emulate a NES one.
 Every system will be different.

-The first thing to do when creating an emulator is to understand how to the physical console works.
+The first thing to do when creating an emulator is to understand how the physical console works.
 - What are the components (CPU, PPU, APU, Memory...)?
 - How are they distributed?
 - How are they interconnected?